meshplay/meshplay/docs/pages/reference/meshplayctl/meshplayctl-pattern-export.md

 subcommand: export
 ---

-# mesheryctl pattern export
+# meshplayctl pattern export

-Export a design from Meshery
+Export a design from Meshplay

 ## Synopsis

-The 'export' command allows you to export a specific design from your Meshery server.
+The 'export' command allows you to export a specific design from your Meshplay server.
 You can specify the design by its name or ID and optionally define the type of design.
 The command also supports specifying an output directory where the exported design will be saved.
 By default, the exported design will be saved in the current directory.
 The different types of design type allowed are oci, original, and current.
 The default design type is current.
 <pre class='codeblock-pre'>
 <div class='codeblock'>
-mesheryctl pattern export [pattern-name | ID] [flags]
+meshplayctl pattern export [pattern-name | ID] [flags]

 </div>
 </pre>